peterlamar/go-examples/ginswagger/readme.md

 ## Go with Gin & swagger

+Swagger is a method of documenting apis to make them easily accessible and viewable from a web browser.
 Swagger and Gin work well together and enable a straightforward pattern of Swagger docs on Golang.
 This example highlights this capability

 ### Install Go Swagger